tscomm99/purple-team-workshop-2025-01/emulation.md

 ```
 ATT&CK Techniques: `T1005`

-And then execute it to dump the credentials from LSASS process
+And then execute it to dump the credentials from LSASS process (make sure PowerShell is running with admin privileges)

 **Step 9**
 ```PowerShell